ManuelDeLeon/viewmodel/vNext.md

 # ViewModel vNext
 This is a place for me to put ideas I think are worth considering if I ever get to do a version 2.0 of the ViewModel library. **These are just ideas, there is no time frame for when, or even if, I'll work on it**

-Drop me a line at http://viewmodelboard.meteor.com with your questions, comments, flames?
+Drop me a line at http://viewmodelboard.meteor.com with your questions or comments.

 - Use `v-` tags instead of `data-bind`.
 I got this from the Vue.js.
 I can't think of a downside for doing `<button v-click="doSomething"></button>` instead of `<button data-bind="click: doSomething"></button>`.
 For multiple properties it can look like this:
 ```